Macrometacorp/docs/docs/search/getting-started-search.md

 ## Save the Query as an API Endpoint

-Macrometa allows you to save a query as a [Query Worker](../queryworkers/index.md).
+When you save a query worker, you can access it via REST API from anywhere in the world in under 50ms.

 1. Click **Save Query**.
 1. Name the query **getContactBySearchTerm** and then click **Save**.
 This saves the query so you can use it again.
 1. Click **Run Query**.
 1. Click **API Endpoint**.

-Macrometa displays a cURL command that you can use to access this endpoint from anywhere in the world in under 50ms.

 This query requires a value to be passed with each request, so you must enter one in the bind parameters or else the query will fail with an error.

 ![Create a Query Worker](/img/quickstart/create-query-worker.png)

-You have created your first view and made it a RESTful endpoint with a query worker.
-[We made a front-end for you to take your new backend for a spin](https://github.com/Macrometacorp/tutorial-addressbook-streams).